elun15/Graph-Convolutional-Network-for-Multi-Camera-Vehicle-Tracking/README.md

 **3. Download AIC19 dataset**

-This repo is evaluated on  the <u>AI City Challenge 2019 dataset</u>.
-Trained in S01 and tested in S02 scenarios.
+This repo is evaluated on  the <u>AI City Challenge 2021dataset</u>.
+Trained in */train/S01/* and tested in *validation/S02/* scenarios.
-Download the data from [https://www.aicitychallenge.org/track1-download/](https://www.aicitychallenge.org/track1-download/) and place the it under *./datasets/*.
+Download the data from https://www.aicitychallenge.org/2021-track3-download/ and place the folder *AIC21_Track3_MTMC_Tracking/*  in *./datasets/*.

 **4. Download the vehicle ReID code**